luchangli03/export_llama_to_onnx/README.md

 For kv_cache, some models use the format of [batch, head, seq, hidden], while some use [batch, seq, head, hidden].
 However, the [batch, seq, head, hidden] format is much more friendly for deployment, since the memory of new cache is continuous.

-The project and its developers are not responsible for the correctness of the model or any consequences arising from the use of the exported models.
+The project and its developers are not responsible for the correctness of the models, and any consequences arising from the use of the exported models.